jfilter/pdf-scripts/README.md

 # PDF Scripts

 Scripts to repair, verify, OCR (etc.) PDFs.
+It still WIP so use it with care.

 ## `repair_pdf.sh`